 - positive feedback, etc

-The Starfish Early Alert/referral program provides a quick and easy way to assist students early enough in the semester to make a difference.
-While nothing substitutes direct discussions between students and instructors concerning their academic performance (e.g. after class or during office hours), Starfish is a valuable resource in the event additional academic assistance is needed.
+Eagle CONNECT provides a quick and easy way to assist students early enough in the semester to make a difference.
+While nothing substitutes direct discussions between students and instructors concerning their academic performance (e.g. after class or during office hours), Eagle CONNECT is a valuable resource in the event additional academic assistance is needed.

 For more information, visit the Early Alert/Intervention section of the Academic Advising Center website.

-Students placed on academic probation are monitored by academic advising.
-Academic advisors are available and encourage students on probation to attend regular advising sessions during the semester.
-Academic advisors can also connect students on probation with the appropriate learning support services on campus.
+Students placed on academic probation are monitored throughout the semester by academic advising and placed on a Plan for Academic Students Success (PASS).
+Students on probation are expected to attend regular advising sessions during the semester and to develop their PASS.
+Academic Advisors can connect students on probation with the appropriate learning support services on campus and additional resources for managing their plan for success.
 Please visit the Advising Probation and Suspension page for more information about our services.

 Please review the Academic Probation and Suspension Policy in this catalog for additional information.